Aberlemno sculptured stones: Aberlemno 1

-Aberlemno 1 is the central roadside stone.
+Aberlemno 1 is the northern roadside stone.
 It is an unshaped standing stone, bearing incised Pictish symbols, defining it under J Romilly Allen and Joseph Anderson's classification system as a Class I stone.
 The symbols on one face: the serpent, the double disc and Z-rod and the mirror and comb.
 The meaning of these symbols is unknown.
 They are deeply incised in a bold, confident line, and this stone is considered to be one of the finest and best-preserved Pictish symbol stones still standing in or near its original position.
 The other face of the stone exhibits prehistoric cup marks, showing that it has been re-used.

 Aberlemno 2

 Aberlemno II, found in Aberlemno kirkyard, is a shaped cross-slab, bearing Pictish symbols as well as Christian symbols in relief, defining it as a Class II stone.
 The stone, carved from Old Red Sandstone, stands 2.3 m tall, 1.3 m wide at the base, tapering to 0.9 m wide at the top, and is 0.2 m thick.

 The west face is inscribed with a quadrilobate Celtic Cross.
 The cross bears several styles of Celtic pattern designs.
 The vertical arms are inscribed with three separate knotwork designs, the horizontal arms with keywork designs.
 The central roundel has a spiral design composed of three interconnecting triskeles.
 Bordering the cross are a number of Celtic zoomorphic designs, reminiscent of Northumbrian designs and designs from the Book of Kells.
 A hole has been bored through the upper part of the stone some time after its sculpting.

 The rear face features two Pictish symbols, a notched rectangle with z-rod and a triple disc.
 Below this are nine figures which have been interpreted as a narrative account of a battle.

-Until recently, it was thought to date to the mid-8th century, but subsequent analysis has suggested a mid-9th century date.
+Until recently, it was thought to date to the mid-8th century, but subsequent art-historical analysis has suggested a mid-9th century date.